Press room

 Barbican’s Outdoor Cinema series returns this summer with a sparkling programme of films to watch under the city’s stars, set in the cinematic surroundings of the iconic Barbican Sculpture Court, complete with a selection of street food vendors and bars.

-As ever Barbican cinema curators have created an outdoor programme like no other, inspired by the sweeping vision of some of cinema’s most original storytellers, among them Wes Anderson, Sofia Coppola, Vincente Minnelli, Kamal Amrohi, Michel Gondry, Dee Rees, Hayao Miyazaki, and Ingmar Bergman, alongside the work of two of music’s most inventive artists, Prince and Björk.
+As ever Barbican cinema curators have created an outdoor programme like no other, inspired by the sweeping vision of some of cinema’s most original storytellers, among them Wes Anderson, Sofia Coppola, Vincente Minnelli, Kamal Amrohi, Michel Gondry, Dee Rees, Hayao Miyazaki, and Ingmar Bergman, alongside the work of three of music’s most iconic artists, Prince, Björk and blur.

 The films in Barbican’s Outdoor Cinema series sing with colour and movement, demanding to be seen on the big screen.
 On 21 August the programme opens with the 10-year anniversary screening of the darkly hilarious and much-loved The Grand Budapest Hotel featuring a familiar Anderson ensemble cast, including Ralph Fiennes on spectacular form.
 Twelve days later the projector will close to the end credits of Vincente Minelli’s Technicolor drenched, jazz infused, Hollywood musical An American in Paris starring Gene Kelly and Leslie Caron.

-Two stunning concert films that need to be experienced on the big screen are also in the programme: the stunning visuals and sublime performance of Björk: Biophilia Live, filmed at Alexandra Palace in 2013, is a thrilling document of a landmark show; and a rare screening of one of the best concert movies ever made, Sign O’ the Times, the electrifying film of Prince’s 1987 tour.
+Three concert films rarely (or never before) seen on the big screen are also in the programme: the stunning visuals and sublime performance of Björk: Biophilia Live, filmed at Alexandra Palace in 2013, is a thrilling document of a landmark show; a rare screening of one of the best concert movies ever made, Sign O’ the Times, the electrifying film of Prince’s 1987 tour; and the World Premiere of blur: Live At Wembley Stadium a cinematic two-hour concert film immortalising the band’s historic 2023 show, which saw blur perform their iconic and much-loved songs for 150,000 fans in a transcendent, once-in-a-generation performance that delivered a sweep of ecstatic 5 star reviews.

-Marking the 70th anniversary of everyone’s favourite Japanese monster, is the wildly inventive Godzilla Vs. Hedorah; and for gentler souls, audiences young and old can come together for Studio Ghibli’s latest, Hayao Miyazaki’s fantastical The Boy and the Heron, opening a portal to a fluid, magical world in stark contrast to the unyielding concrete of the Barbican architecture.
+Marking the 70th anniversary of everyone’s favourite Japanese monster, is the wildly inventive Godzilla Vs. Hedorah (screening as part of All Kaiju Attack!
+70 Years of Japanese Monster Movies); and for gentler souls, audiences young and old can come together for Studio Ghibli’s latest, Hayao Miyazaki’s fantastical The Boy and the Heron, opening a portal to a fluid, magical world in stark contrast to the unyielding concrete of the Barbican architecture.

 Gali Gold, Head of Barbican Cinema says: “The Barbican Outdoor Cinema programme, taking place in the spectacular setting of the Sculpture Court, is when we get to literally bring into the open the eclectic, stimulating and joyful experience of our year-round international film programme.